ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

 ### Server Agent
 - `cd server && npm install`
 - Copy `.env.example` to `.env` and fill in WMON/DCMon/Pool/Paymaster details (see new automation knobs).
 - `npm run agent` starts the automation loop locally.
-On EC2 use PM2: `pm2 start server/dcmon-agent.js --name dcmon-agent` (see runbook).
+On EC2 use PM2: `pm2 start ecosystem.config.js --only dcmon-agent` (see runbook).
 - `npm run swap:add` opens an interactive prompt to enqueue buy-in, cash-out, pool, or paymaster jobs for the queue processor.

 ## High-Level Architecture